WebWallen/WebWallen/README.md

 -Content Marketing Specialist<br/>
 -Digital Marketing Specialist<br/>

-That said, I've also seen some developer advocate and evangelist positions that sounded like a dream come true.
+That said, I've also seen some developer advocate and technology evangelist positions that looked like a dream come true.

 ### To learn more about me and how I can help raise your online game, visit the three links below...